 Our grants programme develops new knowledge and advances geographical science by supporting geographical research in the UK and overseas.

-In 2018, over £190,000 of funding supported 58 research projects involving nearly 100 individuals.
-Grant recipients carried out research in over 40 countries across the world, from ever-popular fieldwork destinations like Iceland and Norway, to places very rarely visited by Society grant recipients, such as Kyrgyzstan and Kiribati.
-Student expedition teams, postgraduates and senior researchers alike studied a great variety of topics, from vegetation change in the Canadian Arctic to urban inequality in Santiago, Chile.
+In 2019 over £196,000 of funding supported 67 research projects involving more than 300 individuals.
+Grant recipients carried out research in over 40 countries across the world, from Greenland to Myanmar.
+Student expedition teams, postgraduates and senior researchers alike studied a great variety of topics, from balancing forest conservation and development needs in Liberia, to photogrammetric surveys of glaciers in Iceland.

 Grants are available for desk-based research, fieldwork and expeditions, developing teaching teaching resources, and for international conference attendence.
 For enquiries, please contact firstname.lastname@example.org